Guidelines for Writing Quality Impact Statements for Workload and Marketing

 Abstract

 There’s nothing like a great story to catch people’s attention.
 Extension faculty can use storytelling techniques to develop strong impact statements that communicate the results of their programming.
-This three-page fact sheet dissects the different elements of an impact story, explains how to connect a story to the large impact of the program, and provides an example of a success story with impact statement.
-Written by Amy Harder and Ruth Borger, and published by the Agricultural Education and Communication Department.
+This 3-page fact sheet dissects the different elements of an impact story, explains how to connect a story to the large impact of the program, and provides an example of a success story with impact statement.
+Written by Amy Harder and Ruth Borger, and published by the Agricultural Education and Communication Department, January 2016.

 PDF-2016